Shalika22/shalika-academic/content/authors/admin/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include robotics and computer vision.
+bio: My research interests include Computer Vision, Machine Learning, and Artificial Intelligence.

 # Interests to show in About widget
 interests:
   - Artificial Intelligence
-  - Robotics
+  - Machine Learning
-  - Image Processing
+  - Computer Vision

 # Education to show in About widget
 education: